di-factory/project-template/docs/index.rst

-.. project_name documentation master file, created by sphinx-quickstart.
+.. project-template documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-project_name documentation!
+project-template documentation!
 ==============================================

 Contents: